German dialects: Low German

 Low German varieties (in Germany usually referred to as "Platt" or "Plattdeutsch") are considered dialects of the German language by some but a separate language by others (then often termed "Low Saxon").
-Linguistically Low German (that is, Ingvaeonic ("North Sea Germanic") and Low Franconian (that is, Istvaeonic) dialects are grouped together because both did not participate in the High German consonant shift.
+Linguistically Low German (that is, Ingvaeonic ("North Sea Germanic") and Low Franconian (that is, some Istvaeonic) dialects are grouped together because both did not participate in the High German consonant shift.
 Low German is further divided into Dutch Low Saxon, West Low German and East Low German.

 Middle Low German was the lingua franca of the Hanseatic League.
 It was the predominant language in Northern Germany, and several translations of the Bible were printed in Low German.
 That predominance changed in the 16th century.
 In 1534, the Luther Bible was printed by Martin Luther, and that translation is considered to be an important step towards the evolution of the Early New High German.
 It aimed to be understandable to an ample audience and was based mainly on High German varieties.
 Early New High German gained more prestige than Low Saxon and became the language of science and literature.
 Other factors included the Hanseatic League losing its importance around the same time (as new trade routes to Asia and the Americas were established) and the most powerful German states then being located in Middle and Southern Germany.

 The 18th and 19th centuries were marked by mass education, with the language of the schools being Standard German.

-Today, Low Saxon dialects are still widespread, especially among the elderly in the Northern parts of Germany, many of them being able to understand and speak the language, but younger people in Northern Germany are at least able to understand these dialects but not to speak them.
-The local media take care not to let the Low Saxon language die out, so there are several newspapers that have recurring articles in Low Saxon.
+Today, Low Saxon dialects are still widespread, especially among the elderly in the Northern parts of Germany.
+Some local media take care not to let the Low Saxon language die out, so there are several newspapers that have recurring articles in Low Saxon.
 The North German Broadcasting (Norddeutscher Rundfunk) also offers television programs, such as "Talk op Platt" and radio programs in Low Saxon.

 On the other hand, Northern Germany is considered to be the region that speaks the purest Standard German, and in everyday life, little influence of dialect is heard.
 Still, there are notable differences in pronunciation, even among North German speakers such as the lengthening of vowels and differences in accentuation.
 There are also some North German expressions that are in use even in Standard High German but are seldom heard in Southern Germany, such as "plietsch" for "intelligent".